hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `description` - (Optional) A brief description of this resource.

+* `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
+Structure documented below.

 * `labels` - (Optional) A set of key/value label pairs to assign to the instance.

 * `metadata` - (Optional) Metadata key/value pairs to make available from